agreic/agreic/README.md

 Hi, I'm a PhD Candidate at ETH Zurich, working in the [Cell Systems Dynamics group](https://bsse.ethz.ch/csd).

 I am very open to interesting conversations and collaborations, particularly for topics that include one or more of the following:
-bio-image analysis • deep learning for bio • simulating biology • biological mechanisms, structure, and optimization • predicting biology
+bio-image analysis • deep learning for bio • simulating biology

 I mainly use **Python**, but I am also a fan of **C++** and have **Rust** on my (far) to-learn list.